 The great thing about the inks these markers have is their ability to stick well, even on glossy surfaces.
 And it also dries up quickly, allowing for a very consistent and smooth finish.
 It’s also worth mentioning that the inks are incredible at blending, layering, and preventing streaking.

-These marker’s ink and tips aren’t replaceable, but I would only find for replaceable inks and tips on more expensive kits, and these Illustrator markers are by far the most affordable ones on this list.
-Lastly, I like to mention that these markers have a problem with drying up too quickly if you left the cap open.
+These markers’ ink and tips aren’t replaceable, but we would only find for replaceable inks and tips on more expensive kits, and these Illustrator markers are by far the most affordable ones on this list.
+Lastly, these markers have a problem with drying up too quickly if you left the cap open.

 Pros and Cons